Metallica: 2013–2019: Metallica: Through the Never and Hardwired... to Self-Destruct

-2019–present: Further activity and 72 Seasons
+2019–2023: S&M2 and 72 Seasons

 In an interview with Australian magazine The Music's official podcast in March 2019, Trujillo said that Metallica had begun jamming on new material for its next studio album.
 "I'm excited about the next record because I believe it will also be a culmination of the two [previous] records and another journey.
 There's no shortage of original ideas, that's the beauty of being in this band."
-He estimated that the album would be released "a lot sooner than the previous two did... this time around I think we'll be able to jump on it a lot quicker and jump in the studio and start working.
-We've all vowed to get this one going sooner than later."
+He estimated that the album would be released sooner than the previous two did, saying: "this time around I think we'll be able to jump on it a lot quicker and jump in the studio and start working."
 In an interview with Australian magazine Mixdown the following month, Hammett said that the band had tentative plans to enter the studio after the conclusion of its WorldWired Tour.
 He stated, "We're in our third year since Hardwired.
 Maybe we can get a bit more focus and go into the studio a bit sooner."
 After not contributing any writing to Hardwired... to Self-Destruct, Hammett said regarding his ideas for the new album, "I have a ton of material.
 I've over-compensated, so I'm ready to go anytime."

 In March 2019, Metallica announced that its WorldWired Tour would continue into Australia and New Zealand in October with Slipknot in support.
 Later that month, the band announced that it would perform at the grand opening of San Francisco's new Chase Center with the San Francisco Symphony in September to celebrate the twenty-year anniversary of S&M. The commemorative shows, titled S&M2, were screened in more than 3,000 theaters worldwide on October 9; the event featured arrangements from the original S&M concerts as well as new arrangements for songs recorded since then and a cover of the Alexander Mosolov piece Iron Foundry, and were conducted by Edwin Outwater and San Francisco Symphony music director Michael Tilson Thomas.
 S&M2 went on to earn $5.5 million at the box office, making it the biggest global rock event cinema release of all time; a second screening was later announced for October 30 as a result.
 In August 2020, the band announced that they would release the S&M2 performances as an album, DVD and box set.